commfish/BSAI_crab_assessments/SMBKC/smbkc_18a/model_1/README.md

 # for projections
+Need to run mcmc above to get .psv file for projections

-1) update .prj file with the projection that you're running
+1) update .prj file with the projection that you're running (see projections folder and readme with descriptions)
+    a) change this file name to 'sm18.prj'
+  ** navigate to the folder using ADMB shell - see above **
 2) run projection
 'gmacs -mceval'